Special Accommodation Closed Areas

 Based on the information provided by IGI-DAI, a distinction must be made taking in consideration the following aspects:

-- The Regional Centres for Procedures and Accommodation of Asylum Seekers have an open regime; however, they may have certain places (e.g. rooms) where an asylum seeker could be held due to specific situations (e.g., national security reason).
-The following information was provided by IGI-DAI for the year 2023 in terms of closed spaces:[2] there are such spaces in the centres in Bucharest, Rădăuţi, Maramureș, Timisoara, Galati.
+- The Regional Centres for Procedures and Accommodation of Asylum applicants have an open regime; however, they may have certain places (e.g. rooms) where an asylum applicant could be held due to specific situations (e.g., national security reason).
+The following information was provided by IGI-DAI for the year 2023 in terms of closed spaces and is still valid for 2025:[2] there are such spaces in the centres in Bucharest, Rădăuţi, Maramureș, Timișoara, Galati.
 There appears to be no such rooms in the centre in Giurgiu.
-IGI-DAI stated that in 2023 no asylum seekers were held in these closed rooms/places within accommodation centres, which normally have an open regime.
+IGI-DAI stated that in 2023 no asylum applicants were held in these closed rooms/places within accommodation centres, which normally have an open regime.
+In 2024, IGI-DAI did not provide any response regarding whether asylum applicants were held in the closed spaces within reception centres, which normally operate under an open regime.

 - The Public Custody Centres in Otopeni and Arad have a closed regime.